BBC 'receives 100,000 complaints' over Prince Philip coverage

 However, many viewers turned away as the day wore on, with ITV's Friday night audience declining by 60% in comparison to the previous week, according to overnight figures.

+What is also interesting is how many older viewers have complained.
+Traditional "linear" TV has been a reliable friend during months of lockdown, and while younger viewers have embraced streaming around 20 million of us are still watching at peak time each evening.
+Schedules, even in an age of YouTube, iPlayer and Netflix, still matter.

+It is also worth mentioning that, in these days of online complaints forms, it is rather easier to register a complaint than it was in the era of trying to get through to the BBC switchboard.
+Indeed, some people contacted the BBC to complain that the BBC was making it too easy to complain.

-BBC One's audience also dropped six per cent week-on-week, while BBC Two lost two-thirds of its audience, with just 340,000 people tuning in at any time between 7pm and 11pm.
+BBC One's audience also dropped six per cent week-on-week during the coverage about Prince Philip, while BBC Two lost two-thirds of its audience, with just 340,000 people tuning in at any time between 7pm and 11pm.

-The most-watched programme on a single channel on Friday night was Channel 4's Gogglebox, with 4.2 million viewers.
+The most-watched programme on a single channel that evening was Channel 4's Gogglebox, with 4.2 million viewers.

-On Saturday, the BBC put a dedicated form on its website to allow viewers to complain about the TV coverage, in recognition of the volume of complaints.
+The BBC put a dedicated form on its website later that evening to allow viewers to complain about the TV coverage, in recognition of the volume of complaints.

-The form was removed on Sunday, after the number of complaints began to fall, the corporation said.
+The form was removed the following afternoon, after the number of complaints began to fall, the corporation said.

+Prince Philip's funeral will be held at St George's Chapel, in the grounds of Windsor Castle, at 15:00 BST on Saturday 17 April.
+The procession and funeral will be televised.

 Follow us on Facebook, or on Twitter @BBCNewsEnts.
 If you have a story suggestion email entertainment.news@bbc.co.uk.